What is Legume Pulses about?

-This site specializes on edible legumes and pulses.
+This site specializes in edible legumes and pulses.
 So if you want to identify your peas or beans we are a good place to start your research.
-However, I also cover useful tips on gardening, sprouting, preserving and cooking legumes and pulses.
+However, I also cover useful tips on gardening, sprouting, preserving and cooking legumes, and pulses.
 Not to mention you can also find easy to prepare recipes.

 Why I started Legume Pulses

-I have always had a strong in botany and growing plants.
+Hi there, I'm Brett Standeven.
+I have always had a strong interest in botany and growing plants.
 But it was living in Japan which gave me the inspiration for the site.
 The Japanese enjoy a very traditional diet of fresh vegetables and fruits.
 And it's not uncommon to have 6-10 different vegetables for dinner.
-Many of which are beans such as Edo Mame, Adzuki and Kuro Mame.
-But in the West we also have a strong culture of eating beans and peas with hundreds of varieties available.
-What happened to our traditional way of eating?
-So this site was born to help those who are interested in growing and cooking legumes of all varieties.
+Many of which are beans such as Edo Mame, Adzuki, and Kuro Mame.

 To be honest I'm more at home in the garden than online.
 My favorite garden would have to be Anne Hathaway's Cottage.
 The vegetable garden simply amazing.